flpm/oak/output/books/B008ELXJD2.md

 ---
 book_id: B008ELXJD2
-full_title: 'Death on the Nile: A Hercule Poirot Mystery (Unabridged)'
+full_title: 'Death on the Nile: A Hercule Poirot Mystery'
 title: Death on the Nile
-subtitle: A Hercule Poirot Mystery (Unabridged)
+subtitle: A Hercule Poirot Mystery
 asin: B008ELXJD2
 length: '0'
 owned: 'true'